-- 1. Generally only one tower is authorized for each facility owner.
+1. Generally only one tower is authorized for each facility owner.
 Facility Owners and Facility Managers may obtain permission to construct the second tower only after submitting evidence that demonstrates that their existing tower(s) is/are completely filled and full use has been made of combining systems.
-When a single equipment building is required, multiple antenna support structures may need to be designed and authorized to accommodate all uses without interference. - 2.
-All new towers must be self supporting lattice or monopole or reduce visual impact, land occupied and reduce potential for interference. - 3.
+When a single equipment building is required, multiple antenna support structures may need to be designed and authorized to accommodate all uses without interference.

+- 2. Self supporting lattice or monopole are preferred to reduce visual impact, land occupied and reduce potential for interference.
+If a guyed tower is proposed, the analysis must include item 3 below. - To avoid possible impacts to birds or bats, follow the most current version of the U.S. Fish & Wildlife Service's Interim Guidelines on the Siting, Construction, Operation and Decommissioning of Communication Towers (available at http://migratorybirds.fws.gov/issues/towers/comtow.html). - 4.
 All towers will be left unpainted, if they are dull, galvanized steel.
 Paint is required, only if they have a shiny (i.e. reflective) surface.
 Only non-reflective, Bureau of Land Management approved dark gray to green colors will be approved unless FCC requires red/white striping.
-All towers will be treated for low to non-reflectance. - 4.
-Only lights, beacons or strobes specifically required by the FCC and/or the Federal Aviation Administration (FAA) will be allowed on towers (including antennas). - 5.
-The maximum tower height for this site is 100 feet including the antenna.
+All towers will be treated for low to non-reflectance. - 5.
+Only lights, beacons or strobes specifically required by the FCC and/or the Federal Aviation Administration (FAA) will be allowed on towers (including antennas). - 6.
+The maximum tower height for this site is 80 feet which is current highest tower.
+A taller tower must be specifically authorized through the decision of the appropriate NEPA process.